Chip (rapper)

-Chip moved to Atlanta in 2012 and signed to TI's Grand Hustle Records label.
-On Christmas Day, Chip released "London Boy", featuring the likes of Meek Mill, Skepta, Movado plus more.
+Chip moved to Atlanta in 2012 and signed to T.I.'s Grand Hustle Records label.
+On Christmas Day, Chip released "London Boy", featuring the likes of Meek Mill, Skepta, Movado, plus more.

-Following his return to London, Chip embarked on a year-long rap beef which solidified his slogan "Chip Can't Run out of Bars".
-Following this, he has since released six projects, with his most recent being Insomnia, alongside Skepta and Young Adz.
+Following his return to London, Chip embarked on a year-long rap beef which solidified his slogan "Chip Can't Run Out of Bars".
+Following this, he has since released six projects, with his most recent being Grime Scene Saviour (2025) featuring the likes of JME, Scorcher, Skepta, Frisco and D Double E among others.

 Early life

 Jahmaal Noel Fyffe was born on 26 November 1990 in Tottenham, and is the son of Jamaican immigrant parents.
 Fyffe's parents later separated.
 Fyffe received the nickname "Chipmunk" from a friend (who was later stabbed to death) on account of him being "short and chubby with big teeth".
 Fyffe began rapping after hearing Wiley and Dizzee Rascal on pirate radio when he was a child, later inspiring him to rent studios out for £20 to record music with his friends when he was just thirteen years old.
 Jahmaal attended Highgate Wood Secondary School in Crouch End, before transferring to Gladesmore Community School, citing that there were problems for him at Highgate Wood.
 After completing secondary school education, he underwent his A-Levels at Haringey Sixth Form Centre, achieving a B in Drama, C in Sociology and D in Critical Thinking.

 Chip has been an Arsenal fan since childhood.
 Prior to a music career, Chip originally aspired to be a footballer.